-Pharmacist should consider the patient’s best interests, however, pharmacists should not be pressured into making an emergency supply by anyone (for example patient demand supply).
+Pharmacist should consider the patient’s best interests, however, pharmacists should not be pressured into making an emergency supply by anyone (for example patient demands supply).

-How many days of medication supply can I get on emergency basis?
+How many days of medication supply can I get on an emergency basis?

 When a request is made for an emergency supply of medication in the pharmacy, patients can supply of drug(s) to cover up to 30 days of treatment and for CD drugs (schedule 4 and 5) up to 5 days of the treatment.

 An emergency supply of medication: evidence of treatment